 Transitioning to Medical School Week for New MD Students

-During NYU Long Island School of Medicine’s Transitioning to Medical School Week, students learn about our innovative curriculum, meet faculty and advisors, participate in dynamic learning activities, and learn about academic and career resources.
-You can also explore the local community and get to know your classmates during planned social activities.
+During NYU Long Island School of Medicine’s Transitioning to Medical School Week, students learn about our innovative three-year curriculum, participate in dynamic learning activities, and learn about academic and career resources.
+You have a chance to meet leadership, course directors, faculty, advisors, and staff; review school policies and procedures; and tour our medical school and hospital campus.
+You can also explore the local community and get to know your classmates and senior medical students during planned social activities.

 New Student Checklist

 All students must complete the following tasks to prepare for life on campus at NYU Long Island School of Medicine.
 Our Office of Students and Diversity will contact you and provide detailed instructions and tips to help you begin working on your checklist.

 Your NYU Long Island School of Medicine email account is your primary line of communication for all official school correspondence.
 Once you receive the instructions and your account is set up, please check it daily for important information about Transitioning to Medical School Week events and your upcoming classes.